OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/Data-behind-OWASP-Top-10-2017.md

 type         : workshop
-description  : Due to its wide use, acceptance and need for trusted results, it is key that the data supporting the OWASP Top 10 2017 is understood and accepted by the community. track        : Owasp Top 10 2017 status       : missing target audience; add content when-day     : Mon when-time    : PM-3 location     : Room-2
+description  : Due to its wide use, acceptance and need for trusted results, it is key that the data supporting the OWASP Top 10 2017 is understood and accepted by the community. track        : Owasp Top 10 2017 status       : need target audience; need working materials when-day     : Mon when-time    : PM-3 location     : Room-2